bluesky-social/atproto-website/content/guides/overview.md

 at://bob.com/app.bsky.profile/self  - the profile of bob.com
 ```

 Lexicons make it possible to interoperate across services with high confidence of correctness.
-While the Web exchanges documents, the `at://` protocol exchanges schematic and semantic information, enabling the software from different orgs to understand each others' data.
-This gives `at://` clients freedom to produce user interfaces independently of the servers, and removes the need to exchange rendering code (HTML/JS/CSS) while browsing content.
+While the Web exchanges documents, the @ Protocol exchanges schematic and semantic information, enabling the software from different orgs to understand each others' data.
+This gives ATP clients freedom to produce user interfaces independently of the servers, and removes the need to exchange rendering code (HTML/JS/CSS) while browsing content.

 ## Achieving scale